atomicdata-dev/atomic-server/docs/src/astro-guide/9-blogs.md

 }
 ```

-The rest of the page is actually not very complex, we use the subject passed down from the getStaticPaths function to fetch the blog post and use marked to parse the markdown content
+The rest of the page is not very complex, we use the subject passed down from the getStaticPaths function to fetch the blog post and use marked to parse the markdown content:

 ```jsx
 ---